twitter/communitynotes/README.md

 ## How to contribute

-For this initial phase of the Birdwatch pilot, we’ve turned off public Github contribution tools on GitHub (Issues, Pull Requests, Discussions) while we explore the best ways to engage with the growing community.
+For this initial phase of the Birdwatch pilot, we’ve turned off public Github contribution tools on GitHub (Issues, Pull Requests, Discussions) while we explore the best ways to engage with the growing community who is interested in studying or contributing to Birdwatch.

 For now, this site is intended as a transparent source of information about Birdwatch, including version history of that information.
 As we develop algorithms that power Birdwatch — such as reputation, consensus, and ranking systems — we also aim to make them publicly available.
 Our current implementation is already available [here](https://twitter.github.io/birdwatch/ranking-notes).